chargehive/configuration/docs/readme.md

-# Intro
+# ChargeHive Configuration
-Charge Hive is controlled though configuration files
+Charge Hive is controlled though configuration files which are applied using the `chive` tool.
+Configurations can be saved, updated, loaded and deleted using the tool.

 ## Configuration File Structure
-All configs used in ChargeHive follow the same wrapper pattern:
+All configurations used in ChargeHive follow the same wrapper pattern:
 ```json5
 {
   "kind": "KindOfConfig",      // [Required] Must be set to the kind of config as detailed in each config section below